Gibson Firebird: History

 Gibson had made forays into radical body shapes — the Flying V and Explorer in the 1950s — which met limited initial success.
 The president of Gibson, Ted McCarty, hired car designer Ray Dietrich to design a guitar that would have popular appeal.
 Under Dietrich, the Firebird took on the lines of mid-50s car tailfins, taking the Explorer design and rounding the edges.
 The most unusual aspect is that the guitar is "backward" in that the right-hand (treble) horn of the body is longer than the other.
 Thus, the original Firebirds were unofficially referred to as "reverse".

 The Firebird is the first Gibson solid-body to use neck-through construction, wherein the neck extended to the tail end of the body.
-The neck itself is made up of five plies of mahogany interspersed with four narrow strips of walnut for added strength.
+The neck itself is made of five plies of mahogany interspersed with four narrow strips of walnut for added strength.
 Other features were reverse headstock (with the tuners on the treble side) and "banjo"-style planetary geared tuning keys.
-The special original Gibson Firebird humbucking pickup(s) — single, dual or triple — were smaller footprint versions of standard Gibson humbucking pickups, but were unique in that inside each of their smaller bobbins contained an alnico bar magnet (standard humbucking pickups and mini-humbucking pickups have one bar magnet that activates the six iron slug poles of one bobbin, and six iron screw poles of the other bobbin).
+The special original Gibson Firebird humbucking pickup(s) — single, dual or triple — were smaller footprint versions of standard Gibson humbucking pickups, but were unique in that inside each of their smaller bobbins contained an alnico bar magnet (standard humbucking pickups and mini-humbucking pickups have one bar magnet that activates both the six iron slug poles of one bobbin, and six iron screw poles of the other bobbin).
 Original Firebird pickups were also built without any specific bobbin fasteners — their bobbins (and possible "reflector" plate under the bobbins) were held onto the frame during both the wax potting process (to reduce/eliminate feedback and unwanted noise) and the solid metal cover that was soldered to the frame base.
 There are no screw poles on Firebird pickups.
 Some Firebirds from 1965 featured Gibson's single-coil P-90 pickup.